settlemint/docs/docs/developer-guides/attestation-service.md

    ```

 2. **Run the Deployment Command**:
-   Execute the following command in your txerminal:
+   Execute the following command in your terminal:

    ```bash
    scs-btp hardhat deploy --module ignition/modules/main.ts